jefdaj/ortholang-demo/templates/intro.md

 ## About this Server

-The `shortcut` program is a command-line language interpreter, kind of like `python` or `R` but for cut scripts.
+The `detourrr` program is a command-line language interpreter, kind of like `python` or `R` but for cut scripts.
 On your left is a hacky "terminal" I made so you can try it from a web browser.
-You can do most of the same things in it that you could if you [install ShortCut on your computer][1], except:
+You can do most of the same things in it that you could if you [install Detourrr on your computer][1], except:

 * Some terminal niceties like tab completion of variables + function names are missing
 * Long-running scripts might be killed to keep the demo responsive for others